 Overall, I thought the Bamboo sheets by Malouf were very soft and I slept comfortably during the three nights I tested the sheets.
-My sheets were a Queen sized set in the Ash color.
+My sheets were a Queen mattress size set in the Ash color.

 My husband (the volunteer reviewer) and I had no skin sensitivity issues and neither of us woke up uncomfortably hot or cold during the nights we reviewed the sheets.